thedataincubator/data-science-blogs/blog-methods.md

 Its advantages are that the package list comes from an authoritative source (CRAN is the "official" R package repository) and it is regularly updated (last
 update: January 6, 2017).
-Kudos to the author, Torsten Hothorn, who is also very responsive via email.
+Kudos to the author, [Torsten Hothorn](http://user.math.uzh.ch/hothorn/), who is also very responsive via email.

 A previous thought was to use Google to look up lists of "top R ML packages" and then trying to scrape all the package names, combine them, and use that list as a starting point.
-But obviating the engineering task, we also found that the currently available lists were of poor quality relative to our needs.
-They were outdated, and often quite subjective.
+But set aside the engineering task, we also found that the currently available lists were of poor quality relative to our needs.
+They were outdated, didn't clearly specify methods, and were often quite subjective.

 # Determine objective metrics